hiltmon/Gist.tmbundle/README.markdown

 # Gist.tmbundle

 A TextMate 2 bundle to create, get and update GitHub gists.

+A command-line version is available at [hiltmon/gist](https://github.com/hiltmon/gist).

 ## Usage

 **Warning:** Before you can create, update or pick gists, you need to set up Authentication (see below)

-Hit `⌃⌘G` to bring up the Gists menu:
+In TextMate, hit `⌃⌘G` to bring up the Gists menu (or pick it from the `cog` menu in the status bar):

 * **Get Gist:** Brings up a dialog where you can paste the Gist ID or URL to retrieve.
 If any text is selected, it guesses the last number is the gist id. *Get Gist* downloads all the files in the gist to the current folder, saves them and opens them in TextMate 2. **Note:** If a file name already exists, *Get Gist* overwrites it.
 * **Pick my Gists:** Displays up to 100 (API limit) of your own Gists to get.
 Select a gist to download all the files in that gist, save them and open them in TextMate. **Note:** If a file name already exists, *Pick my Gist* overwrites it.